Elsa Mahler

-Elsa Mahler (15 November 1882 - 30 June 1970) was a Russian-born scholar of Slavic studies and folk arts who came to Switzerland in 1919/20 and was refused permission to return home by the new Soviet government.
+Elsa-Eugenie Mahler (15 November 1882 - 30 June 1970) was a Russian-born scholar of Slavic studies and folk arts who came to Switzerland in 1919/20 and was refused permission to return home by the new Soviet government.
 In 1938 she became the first woman to be appointed to a professorship at the University of Basel.

 Life

 Elsa-Eugenie Mahler was born in Moscow where her father Josef Mathias Eduard Mahler, a merchant-engineer originally from Switzerland, had settled.
 Her mother, born Louise Sivers, came from the Baltic German community.
 Mahler attended school in Moscow.
 She then went on to pursue her further education at the Philology-History department of the so-called Bestuzhev Courses in Saint Petersburg, which was the largest and most prominent education academy in the entire empire - and according to at least one source the only such institution - that admitted women.
 She then travelled to the west, studying classical philology and Art history at Berlin and Munich, but she returned to Saint Petersburg in 1913 without having completed a degree course.
-War broke out in August 1914 and she spent the next few years as a teacher, working in a succession of Saint Petersburg schools.
+The First World War broke out in August 1914 and she spent the next few years as a teacher, working in a succession of Saint Petersburg schools.
 She continued to teach in Petrograd during the Russian Revolution and during the early part of the ensuing civil war, until the schools were closed down.

 Only in 1919 did she embark on an academic career, accepting a position as an assistant at the Russian Academy of Sciences back in Moscow, responsible for the antiquities collection.
 In 1920 she undertook a "further training holiday" in Switzerland, and when she wanted to return to what by now had become the Soviet Union the authorities there refused to let her back.
 Presumably they had decided that she should be deported.
 So she remained in Basel.